 “Exploring Our Town provides children with a physical opportunity to discover more about Clarksville, learn of its past and recognize the workers who build and sustain it, while inspiring their own dreams of the future,” said Customs House Curator of Education Sue Lewis.

 Families can spend hours exploring and enjoying the new area, but leave time to also visit the massive model train exhibit.
 Here, smiles come big and often as a series of buttons engage a variety of activities along the track -- carousel rides, circling airplanes, with music, lights and motion in every section.
 An existing Family Art Studio creates an unbridled opportunity for imagination with a 12-foot wall of LEGO bricks, craft supplies, a geo-board, magnet magic station and light-up shape table.
 Emerging young artists are encouraged to show off their work on the gallery display wall.

 About the Customs House Museum & Cultural Center

-Located in the heart of Historic Downtown Clarksville, Tennessee, the Customs House Museum & Cultural Center is the state’s second-largest general interest museum with over 35,000 square feet of exhibit space, and houses hands-on activities and special events.
+Located in the heart of Historic Downtown Clarksville, Tennessee, the Customs House Museum & Cultural Center is the state’s largest general interest museum with over 35,000 square feet of exhibit space and houses hands-on activities and special events.
 The Customs House Museum is open 10 a.m. – 5 p.m., Tuesdays – Saturdays and 1 – 5 p.m., Sundays.
-It's closed Mondays and major holidays.
+It's closed on Mondays and major holidays.
 Admission is $12 for adults ages 18-64 / $9 Adult Military, College Students, Seniors (65+) and CMCSS Teachers / $5 Children (3-17) / Free for children 2 and under / Free for Museum Members.
 Find information about rotating and permanent exhibits, as well membership at customshousemuseum.org.